bestia-dev-archived/mem1_phonegap/README.md

 ```

 ## How to install phonegap for development
 Requirements : npm must be installed on Win10.
-It comes with the installation of nodejs at https://nodejs.org.
+It comes with the installation of NodeJS at https://nodejs.org.
 It installs also the "node.js command prompt".
 You can find it in Start.
 1. Win10 : in the "node.js command prompt" run
 ```